 Thirty-six at the time of his episcopal ordination, Archbishop Carroll is the youngest bishop to be ordained in Australia since Vatican II (1962-65).
 He said the episcopal ordination took place at the now removed Plaza Theatre in Baylis Street, Wagga Wagga, to allow 1800 people to attend.
-These days he is happily retired in Wagga Wagga and says he is in

-He maintains a keen interest in both the Archdiocese and the Diocese of Wagga Wagga, regularly doing priest supply work when required.
-He nominates Catholic education, Kairos Prison Ministry and the implementation of Vatican II, as three of the more important parts to his legacy.
+These days he is happily retired in Wagga Wagga and says he is in good health, having just turned 87.
+He maintains a keen interest in both the Archdiocese and the Diocese of Wagga Wagga, regularly doing priest supply work when required.He nominates Catholic education, Kairos Prison Ministry and the implementation of Vatican II, as three of the more important parts to his legacy.